Closed geodesics in dilation surfaces: Dilation surfaces

-Let $\Sigma$ be a dilation surface and consider $A \in \mathrm{SL}(2,\R)$.
-Let $(U_i, \varphi_i)_{i \in I}$ a maximal atlas defining the dilation structure of $\Sigma$.
-Define to be the dilation structure defined by the maximal atlas $(U_i, A \circ \varphi_i)_{i \in I}$ where $A$ acts on $\C$ via the standard identification $\C \simeq \R^2$.
-This new atlas indeed defines a dilation structure as $\mathrm{SL}(2,\R)$ centralises the group $\Aff$.
 If the dilation surface was given by gluing a bunch of polygons together, the new surface is also polygonable.
 Indeed, the image of the initial set of polygons with edges identifications is mapped by the linear action of the matrix $A$ to another set of polygons.
-Since $A$ is linear, the sides of the polygon that were parallel are still parallel after applying the matrix $A$ so that one can still glue them using dilations of the plane: the resulting dilation surface is the image of $\Sigma$ under the matrix $A$, see Figure \ref{fig.sl2action} for an example with the matrix $A := $
+Since $A$ is linear, the sides of the polygon that were parallel are still parallel after applying the matrix $A$ so that one can still glue them using dilations of the plane: the resulting dilation surface is the image of $\Sigma$ under the matrix $A$.